-However, if you assign on a regular basis-such as every month-you won't see big swings in the size of your check.
-Our collections will even out after 24 months of assignments because each month we will receive new accounts, and there will always be several accounts in each part of the collection cycle.
-But most importantly, in the paying part of the cycle.
-Your checks will be consistent, and after about a two years of regular monthly assignments, your checks will always be big. $\odot$
+As a client, you play a major role in the consistency of our results.
+Why?
+Well, if you assign on a regular basis-such as every month-you won't see big swings in the size of your check.
+Your checks will be consistent, and after about 24 months of regular monthly assignments, your checks will always be big.

 When it's all said and done, we both want the same thing: a big check for you each month.
-If you send accounts every month, we will collect them, and together we will achieve that goal.
+If you send us accounts every month, we will collect them, and together we will achieve that goal.

-The Collector Chronicle is published by NORTH AMERICAN RECOVERY for prospective and current clients.
-The owner, David Saxton, welcomes your questions or comments.
+The Collector Chronicle is published monthly by NORTH AMERICAN RECOVERY for prospective and current clients.
+Please direct questions or comments to the editor, Dave Saxton, at DaveSaxton@North-American-Recovery.com

-DaveSaxton@North-American-Recovery.com